Coral Reef Innovation Lab engages schools on educational technologies | News Ghana

-Coral Reef Innovation Lab and its partners have engaged decision-makers at private basic schools in Tamale on integrating technologies into education delivery to improve teaching and learning outcomes.
+Coral Reef Innovation Lab and its partners have engaged decision makers at private basic schools in Tamale on integrating educational technologies into education delivery towards improving teaching and learning outcomes.

-The move, which is to increase access to technology and digital tools that deliver education, has become necessary, especially during the COVID-19 pandemic, where the use of technological devices became integral in providing continuing education.
+The move, which is to increase access to technology and digital tools that deliver education, has also become apparent, especially during this COVID-19 pandemic where the use of technological devices has become integral towards the process of providing continuing education.

 The Tamale event was the first in the series.